If you’re looking for great hotels in the French Quarter, this post will get you pointed in the right direction.

 But my top tip for visiting New Orleans is to stay IN the French Quarter.

-It’s where you’ll spend most of your time walking (and walking – bring good shoes) and there’s lots of exploring to do here so if your hotel is nice and central you can pop in and out for bathroom breaks or a little lie down when the shopping gets tough!
+This is where you’ll spend most of your time walking (and walking – bring good shoes) and there’s lots of exploring to do here so if your hotel is nice and central you can pop in and out for bathroom breaks or a little lie down when the shopping gets tough!

 Have a watch of this video I took in Jackson Square with some buskers just casually rocking out a banger in effortless style!

-Behind all the little shuttered windows of gaily painted buildings and wrought iron balcony railings are courtyards, swimming pools, gardens and patios of the boutique hotels hidden from view but right on the doorstep of all the action of the French Quarter.
+Behind the little shuttered windows of gaily painted buildings and wrought iron balcony railings are courtyards, swimming pools, gardens and patios of the boutique hotels hidden from view but right on the doorstep of all the action of the French Quarter.

 Breakfast is served in the Audubon room where John James Audubon painted his famous Birds of America series from 1821-22 while residing at the Audubon Cottages next door.

-After a huge $30m refurb, the Royal Sonesta on Bourbon Street is an elegant and luxurious gem of a hotel.
+After a huge $30m refurb, the Royal Sonesta Hotel on Bourbon Street in the French Quarter is an elegant and luxurious gem of a hotel.
 It’s deceptively huge with 483 rooms hiding a pool in the back surrounded by sun loungers.

-Directly across the road on Bourbon is Cafe Beignet with live music all day and Southern style fast food.
+Directly across the road on Bourbon Street is Cafe Beignet with live music all day and Southern style fast food.

-On a balmy night you’ll love sitting outside beside the pool on the lounge furniture – or taking a dip if you don’t mind people watching from the floor to ceiling windows all around.
+On a balmy night you’ll love sitting outside beside the outdoor pool on the lounge furniture – or taking a dip if you don’t mind people watching from the floor to ceiling windows all around.